Charity Partner 1:

 Their Future today provides a home to 100 girls in Galle, many of whom have been kicked out of their homes or have no family at all, providing education, food and shelter and supports them emotionally through problems they have faced previously.

-To work with TFT to improve the facilities in the Senehasa Girls or Halpothotha Institutes or to construct a house for a family in need of support.
+To work with TFT to improve the facilities in the institutes or to construct a house for a family in need of support.

 You will work alongside local TFT staff on a requested infrastructure or educational project.
 This might include renovation or construction of one of the local community’s houses, library or classroom.